-Each member of the class will give two (2) 30 minutes presentations about a recently published animation or game paper.
+- Each member of the class will give presentations about recently published research papers.
 Papers can be chosen from the proceedings of SIGGRAPH, SIGGRAPH Asia, SCA, Eurographics, or other well regarded technical conferences or journals.
 The instructor must approve the paper choice.

 General Course Policies:

-As a rule, I don't allow students to use electronic devices (laptops, tablets, or phones) in class.
+No electronic devices (laptops, tablets, or phones) may be used in class.